 - Don’t descend into a valley where a fire is already burning.
 This is a really bad idea and it is much better to have as many ridges as possible between you and any fire.
 It will all provide some level of defense between you and the fire and help keep it busy while you try and make a safe escape.

 - If the forest fire is just over, be very careful if you need to walk through any area with burnt ground or smoldering vegetation.
 Burning branches can fall from trees or fire flashes from the ground can still very easily happen so be very careful and keep your wits about you.

 - If you get caught in a fire and there is no way to get away, first find the barest patch of ground you can i.e. with nothing that will burn on it.
 Lie face down and try and cover yourself with soil.
 With your mouth face down, put it against the soil on the ground and breathe through the soil.
 This should provide some element of air filtering and the soil on your body and clothes should hopefully go someway to protecting you from catching fire.
 Sounds pretty gruesome!

-As always, remember to do your homework if you're planning on hiking somewhere new or where forest fires may be common.
+As always, remember to do your homework if you’re planning on hiking somewhere new, or where forest and wild fires may be common.
 A little bit of planning could truly be the difference between life and death.